CSHL-comp-neuro-vision/tutorials/README.md

 ## Programming language

 We split up the tutorials based on whether they were written in python or matlab.
-We are slowly porting everything to python, so we'd encourage you to use those versions if they are available (although many tutorials are still only in matlab).
+We are porting everything to python, so we'd encourage you to use those versions if they are available.
 If you are new to python, there is a folder named `IntroPythonTutorials` that you can check out.
 This folder contains a set of jupyter notebooks (but can also be run in google colab) and they are intended to be worked through in a sequence indicated by the numbering in the notebook names.

 ## Where do I start?